-Designed to be integrated in power and space-constrained SoCs or FPGAs, the RT-100 Root of Trust (formerly VaultIP) is a FIPS 140-2 compliant hardware core that guards the most sensitive assets on chips and establishes the foundation for platform security.
+Designed to be integrated in power and space-constrained SoCs or FPGAs, the RT-120 Root of Trust (formerly VaultIP) is a FIPS 140-3 compliant hardware core that guards the most sensitive assets on chips and establishes the foundation for platform security.

-Featuring a state-machine architecture with dedicated secure memories, the RT-100 hardware Root of Trust provides a variety of cryptographic accelerators including AES, SHA-2 and ECC.
-Ideal for power and space-sensitive applications like IoT, edge nodes, and sensors.
-The RT-100 Root of Trust offers the best balance of size and performance available on the market with optional FIPS 140 CAVP and CMVP.
+Featuring a firmware-controlled architecture with dedicated secure memories, the RT-120 hardware Root of Trust provides a variety of cryptographic accelerators including AES, SHA-2, RSA and ECC.
+Ideal for power and space-sensitive applications like IoT clients, edge nodes, and sensors.
+The RT-120 Root of Trust offers the best balance of size and performance available on the market.

-The RT-100 offers a series of key security use cases ‘out of the box’, including:
+The RT-120 offers a series of key security use cases ‘out of the box’, including:

-The RT-100 Root of Trust is a silicon IP core developed to protect an SoC platform and its operation.
+The RT-120 Root of Trust is a silicon IP core developed to protect an SoC platform and its operation.
 It allows the SoC to boot securely and protects sensitive key material and assets.
-At its heart, its Secure Asset Store secretly generates keys and securely stores them.
+At its heart, its Secure Asset Store allows import, negotiation, and creation of secret and private key material.
+Safe use of key material is enforced through a flexible key use and access policy.
+Keys can be securely stored in off-chip NVM.
 Fully featured, its cryptographic data plane associated to its DMA offloads the main CPU while never exposing secret data to the OS or the applications.
 It is designed to provide secure, energy efficient and accelerated security functions.